stefanofa/awesome/TOPICS.md

 *   [FluidInference/FluidAudio](https://github.com/FluidInference/FluidAudio) - Frontier CoreML audio models in your apps — text-to-speech, speech-to-text, voice activity detection, and speaker diarization.
 In Swift, powered by SOTA open source.

 *   [software-mansion/react-native-executorch](https://github.com/software-mansion/react-native-executorch) - Declarative way to run AI models in React Native on device, powered by ExecuTorch.

-## playwright

-*   [SawyerHood/dev-browser](https://github.com/SawyerHood/dev-browser) - A Claude Skill to give your agent the ability to use a web browser

-*   [Kaliiiiiiiiii-Vinyzu/patchright-nodejs](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright-nodejs) - Undetected NodeJS version of the Playwright testing and automation library.

-*   [Kaliiiiiiiiii-Vinyzu/patchright](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright) - Undetected version of the Playwright testing and automation library.

-*   [D4Vinci/Scrapling](https://github.com/D4Vinci/Scrapling) - 🕷️ An adaptive Web Scraping framework that handles everything from a single request to a full-scale crawl!

-*   [rokpiy/auto-commenter](https://github.com/rokpiy/auto-commenter) - A Claude skill that automatically posts personalized, authentic comments in your target communities.

-*   [browserbase/stagehand](https://github.com/browserbase/stagehand) - The SDK For Browser Agents

-*   [remorses/playwriter](https://github.com/remorses/playwriter) - Chrome extension & CLI to let agents control your browser.
-Runs Playwright snippets in a stateful sandbox.
-Available as CLI or MCP

-*   [simonw/shot-scraper](https://github.com/simonw/shot-scraper) - A command-line utility for taking automated screenshots of websites

-*   [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
-In JavaScript and TypeScript.
-Extract data for AI, LLMs, RAG, or GPTs.
-Download HTML, PDF, JPG, PNG, and other files from websites.
-Works with Puppeteer, Playwright, Cheerio, JSDOM, and raw HTTP.
-Both headful and headless mode.
-With proxy rotation.

-*   [browser-use/browser-use](https://github.com/browser-use/browser-use) - 🌐 Make websites accessible for AI agents.
-Automate tasks online with ease.

-*   [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
-Run on our cloud or bring your own.
-Free for non-commercial uses.

-*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.

-*   [extension-js/extension.js](https://github.com/extension-js/extension.js) - The cross-browser extension framework.

 ## expect